Find Love, Hope, and Redemption

 Kevin Warford served in various volunteer capacities at Awake Ministries before joining the team as a part-time Ministry Assistant.
 He retired from the Department of Juvenile Justice in 2016 after 38 years of state government service.
 Kevin serves as a Bible study teacher and as Chairmen of the Deacons at Highland Baptist Church in Shelbyville.
 He shares life with his wonderful wife, Melinda (Lindy).

 Samantha began her journey at Awake Ministries as a client in April of 2019, graduating in December 2019.
-Since then she has made Shelbyville her hometown serving the community in many ways.
-God placed it on her heart to return to where her recovery began to spread the message of freedom and deliverance to others, leading as a example.
+Since then she has made Shelbyville her hometown, serving the community in many ways.
+God placed it on her heart to return to where her recovery began to spread the message of freedom and deliverance to others, leading as an example.
+She is now the general manager of Awake Ministry’s vocational training site, The Paddock coffee shop.
 She is an active member of Kingdom House Church and also enjoys volunteering at Father’s Love.